sf105/sttp-book/chapters/getting-started/testing-principles.md

 which can be quickly described by a single question:

 * **Validation: Are we building the right software?**
-Validation concerns the features that our software system offers, and the customer (i.e., for whom the system is made).
+Validation concerns the features that our software system offers, and the customer (i.e., for whom the system is made):
-Is the system under development, the system that users really want and/or need?
+  * is the system under development what the users really want and/or need?
-Is the system actually useful?
+  * is the system actually useful?

   Validation techniques, thus, focus on understanding whether the software system is delivering the business values it should deliver.
 In this book, we only briefly cover validation techniques (see chapters on Continuous Experimentation and on Behavior-Driven Development).

 * **Verification: Are we building the system right?**
 Verification, on the other hand, is about the system behaving as it is supposed to, according to the specification.

   In simple words, this mostly means that the system behaves without any bugs.
-Note that this does not guarantee that the system is useful: a system might work beautifully, bug-free, but does not deliver the features that customers really need.
+  Note that this does not guarantee that the system is useful: a system might work beautifully, bug-free, but  not deliver the features that customers really need.

 Note how both _validation_ and _verification_ are fundamental for ensuring the delivery of high-quality software systems.